Varo Bank Review

 From there, it’s about as simple as it gets — applications take five minutes or less, and all you need is a current, valid ID and your Social Security Number.

 Varo applications don’t require any type of credit check.
-If you have any issues during your application, send an email to support@varomoney.com, and someone will be able to help you out.
+If you have any issues during your application, send an email to support@varomoney.com to get support.

 Unfortunately, there are currently no active Varo Bank promotions.
 Check out these bonus offers instead: